cloover7/emy214final/README.md

 This repository contains:

 - data folder - contains raw data files in CSV format
+- 1_clean_data.R - script to clean data
+- output folder - contains the cleaned data produced by 1_clean_data.R.
+This data is ready for analysis.
+- paper folder - contains quarto document explaining the project and process
+- R folder - contains custom functions relevant to data cleaning and analysis
 - scratch folder - contains miscellaneous scratch scripts

+## Data Accessibility
-Note: data was acesssed via McDowell and International Institute Of Tropical Forestry (IITF) (2024)
+Data was acesssed via McDowell and International Institute Of Tropical Forestry (IITF) (2024)

+All relevant data for this analysis is in the data folder.

 ## Authors